jayhack/pyroJect/README.md

 	chmod +x configure.sh
 	./configure.sh
 ```
+This will:

+- add pyroJect to your $PATH
-This will add the repository to your $PATH environmental variable as well
+- add well-marked in your ~/.bash_profile to always include pyroJect in your $PATH
-as creates an executable, pyroJect, that will be executed by your default
+- create an executable, ./pyroJect, that will be run by your default python
-python.